ooRexx/ooRexx/CMake-build-readme.txt

    After the completion of these commands there should be a bin subdirectory created in your current directory (the build subdirectory).
-It should contain All the binaries and install files.
+It should contain all the binaries and install files.